-In this sub-section project risk management, we describe the risk analysis or risk assessment process, and how we prepare a plan or strategy for managing project risk.
+In this sub-section about project risk management, we describe what is a risk and how we prepare a plan or strategy for managing risks.

-Our daily life language usually refers to risks as events that could have negative impact.
-A closer look into a dictionary, e.g. Longman, 1998, reveals: A risk is the possibility that something harmful or undesirable may happen.
-For our purposes, we adopt the definition also used in insurance business.
-A risk is the probability that an event might occur which could have negative impact.
+Our daily life language usually refers to risks as events that could have a negative impact.
+A closer look into the dictionary Longman, 1998, offers us: A risk is the possibility that something harmful or undesirable may happen.
+For our purposes, we adopt the definition also used in the insurance business.
+A risk is the probability that an event might occur which could have a negative impact.
 Such an event we call risk event.

 Risk = probability (event with negative impact may happen).

-(In a similar way, we can define the term opportunity as probability that an event might occur which could have positive impact.
-In fact, entrepreneurs of the gambling industry count on that.)
+(Similarly, we can define the term opportunity as the probability that an event might occur which could have a positive impact.
+Entrepreneurs of the gambling industry count on that as well.)

-Risk management focusses on the question: What can we do about those events that might impact our project in a negative way?
+Risk management focuses on the question: What can we do about those events that might impact our project negatively?

 We can prevent some of these events by taking actions which make the event impossible to happen.
 For most of them we can take actions that decrease their probability.
 Finally, for those we cannot prevent we can prepare actions that make it easier for us to deal with their impact.

-The following form (there is a template in sub-section Free Project Management Tools) reflects this in a more detailed way.
+The following form (there is a template in section Free Downloads) reflects this in a more detailed way.